bennycheung/bennycheung.github.io/_posts/2016-07-05-model-of-spatial-reasoning.md

 published: true
 ---
 <!--excerpt.start-->
-The heart of a spatial reasoning system is utilizing a set of spatial knowledge.
+The heart of a spatial reasoning system is utilization of spatial knowledge.
-With a properly represented spatial knowledge, the task of spatial reasoning is made intuitive, flexible and practical.
+With proper represented spatial knowledge, the task of spatial reasoning is made intuitive, flexible and practical.
-This article introducing the concepts of spatial construction, which is the theory for deriving the spatial knowledge.
+This article introducing the concept of *Spatial Construction*, which is the theory of deriving the spatial knowledge.
 The strength of the theory is it's intuitive foundation that allows flexible and practical algorithmic construction of spatial knowledge.
-We shall concentrates on setting up the foundation of spatial construction.
+We shall concentrate on setting up the foundation of spatial construction.
-The other concern for spatial reasoning, which is how to utilize the spatial knowledge effectively and efficiently, we shall explore in another time.
+The other concern for spatial reasoning, which is how to utilize the spatial knowledge effectively and efficiently, we leave that until another article to elaborate.
 <!--excerpt.end-->

 Towards the end, we shall introduce